© Amal Johns A. J. / Universität Bremen

 Ersti Magazine

-This text was published in the “Ersti magazine”.
-As a first-semester student, you will receive helpful tips for starting your studies and the current semester.
-Find out directly from students at the University of Bremen where they like to learn on campus, what their day-to-day studies look like, and what activities they are involved in.
-The magazine is available as a printed edition on campus and can be downloaded online as a PDF (in German only).
+This text first appeared in the 2022 edition of the Ersti-Magazin.
+As a first-year student, the magazine can provide you with helpful tips for starting your degree and for the current semester.
+Find out first-hand from University of Bremen students where they like to study on campus, what their everyday student life is like, and what activities they are involved in.
+The latest edition of the magazine can be found in print on campus and can be downloaded online as a PDF (available in German only).